euangeleo/aircraft-seat/app/notes.md

 this page (https://blog.oddbit.com/post/2012-11-05-fedora-private-tmp/) which suggests that systemd services *may* be using private directories in /tmp.
 I don't *see* one that looks like it's private, but let me force that setting to be false and see if it helps.

+Hmm, for reasons I don't yet know, it appears that the audiostream.py file, when run as a systemd service, isn't writing to /tmp/audiostatus, even when the "private temp" setting is set to false.